William Newton (architect, 1730–1798)

 He was the son of Robert Newton, a builder.
 He married Dorothy Bell and lived for 28 years at 1, Charlotte Square, Newcastle.
-His big break came when he was appointed architect for The Assembly Rooms in Newcastle in 1774; as a result he became favoured by the Northumbrian elite.
+His big break came when he was appointed architect for The Assembly Rooms in Newcastle in 1774; as a result he became favoured by the Northumbrian élite.
 He has been described as 'the first truly Nothumbrian architect'.